-Mar 2018

-Risk - Direction of Risk Direction

-Despite mitigating actions in place the condition of carriageways continues to decline, this risk is now rated as very high. x
+Jun 2018 Risk - Direction of Risk Direction Buildings - Pressure upon the Council's annual capital maintenance programme continues and this is being managed in-year by the Capital Strategy and Asset Management Group. → Carriageways - despite mitigating actions in place the condition of carriageways continues to decline, this risk is now rated as very high.

-Mar 2018 Planned Mitigation Risk - Action Status/Control Strategy ✓ Risk 13.01 Carriageways - The limited capital investment has been implemented to maximise the safety, serviceability and sustainability of the highway asset.
+Jun 2018 Planned Mitigation Risk - Action Status/Control Strategy 🗹 Risk 13.01 Carriageways - The limited capital investment has been implemented to maximise the safety, serviceability and sustainability of the highway asset.
 However, asset condition continues to decline.
-Carriageways - The limited capital investment has been implemented to maximise the safety, serviceability and sustainability of the highway asset.
-However, asset condition continues to decline. ✓ Risk 13.02 Carriageways - Robust highway inspection and repair regimes mitigate the risk of 3rd party claims as a result of failure of duty to maintain the highway under Section 41 Highways Act.
-Carriageways - Robust highway inspection and repair regimes mitigate the risk of 3rd party claims as a result of failure of duty to maintain the highway under Section 41 Highways Act. ✓ Risk 13.03 Carriageways - Support WLGA in its lobbying of Welsh Government for the reintroduction of funding through another round of LGBI.
+Carriageways - Insufficient funding continues to impact of highway condition.
+Refinements in the way that highway authorities road condition is forecasted shows that current maintenance backlog for 2018/19 is predicted to be approximately £24m and is predicted to rise to £28m during 2022/23. ☑ Risk 13.02 Carriageways - Robust highway inspection and repair regimes mitigate the risk of 3rd party claims as a result of failure of duty to maintain the highway under Section 41 Highways Act.
+Carriageways - Robust highway inspection and repair regimes mitigate the risk of 3rd party claims as a result of failure of duty to maintain the highway under Section 41 Highways Act. 🗹 Risk 13.03 Carriageways - Support WLGA in its lobbying of Welsh Government for the reintroduction of funding through another round of LGBI.
 Welsh Government have confirmed £1m one off grant for highway capital maintenance in 2018/19.
-Asset condition will be recalculated following this investment.
-However, although welcome, considering the level of maintenance backlog, little impact is anticipated on whole life of network ✓ Risk 13.04 Buildings - Condition surveys are being enhanced for 2017/18 and 2018/19 to better understand the entire estate, with a reduced commitment for each year thereafter for cyclical condition surveys and specialist surveys to accompany.
-Condition and measured surveys are being progressed and commissions being made for the following year. ✓ Risk 13.05 Buildings - A greater level of programming and prioritisation of the Capital Maintenance Programme for delivery to include life expectancy, building sufficiency and suitability, as well as backlog value.
-Officers have reviewed the backlog of maintenance across the estate and work is being developed for the capital investment for financial year 2018/19.
+Asset condition has been recalculated following this investment.
+However, although welcome, considering the level of maintenance backlog, little impact is anticipated on whole life of network 🗹 Risk 13.04 Buildings - Condition surveys are being enhanced for 2017/18 and 2018/19 to better understand the entire estate, with a reduced commitment for each year thereafter for cyclical condition surveys and specialist surveys to accompany.
+Buildings - Surveys throughout the estate continue and are being presented to Capital Strategy and Asset Management Group (CSAMG) for incorporation within the annual Capital Maintenance Programme. ☑ Risk 13.05 Buildings - A greater level of programming and prioritisation of the Capital Maintenance Programme for delivery to include life expectancy, building sufficiency and suitability, as well as backlog value.
+Buildings - A prioritisation matrix based on a number of factors with proportionate weighting has been implemented for evaluation purposes and provides the Capital Strategy and Asset Management Group (CSAMG) with the intelligence to make informed decisions.
+CSAMG are regularly briefed at the meetings, and outside of meetings as determined by the level of priority.